openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Overview

-This specification defines a mechanism on top of OAuth to request and provide verifiable presentations.
-Since OpenID Connect is based on OAuth, implementations can also be build on top of OpenID Connect, e.g. Self-Issued OP v2 [@SIOPv2].
+This specification defines a mechanism on top of OAuth 2.0 to request and provide verifiable presentations.
+Since OpenID Connect is based on OAuth 2.0, implementations can also be build on top of OpenID Connect, e.g. Self-Issued OP v2 [@SIOPv2].

 The specification supports all kinds of verifiable credentials, such as W3C Verifiable Credentials but also ISO mDL or AnonCreds.
 The examples given in the main part of the specification use W3C Verifiable Credentials, examples in other credential formats are given in  (#alternative_credential_formats).

-Verifiable Presentations are requested by adding a parameter `presentation_definition` to an OAuth authorization request.
+Verifiable Presentations are requested by adding a parameter `presentation_definition` to an OAuth 2.0 authorization request.
 This specification introduces a new token type, "VP Token", used as a generic container for verifiable presentation objects, that is returned in authorization and token responses.

 # Request {#vp_token_request}

 The parameters comprising a request for verifiable presentations are given in the following:

 * `response_type`: REQUIRED. this parameter is defined in [@!RFC6749].
 The possible values are determined by the response type registry established by [@!RFC6749].
 This specification introduces the response type "vp_token".
-This response type asks the Authorization Server to only return a VP Token in the authorization response.
+This response type asks the Authorization Server (AS) to return only a VP Token in the authorization response.
 * `presentation_definition`: CONDITIONAL.
 A string containing a `presentation_definition` JSON object as defined in Section 4 of [@!DIF.PresentationExchange].
 See (#request_presentation_definition) for more details.
 * `presentation_definition_uri`: CONDITIONAL.
 A string containing a URL pointing to a resource where a `presentation_definition` JSON object as defined in Section 4 of [@!DIF.PresentationExchange] can be retrieved .
 See (#request_presentation_definition_uri) for more details.
 * `nonce`: REQUIRED.
 This parameter follows the definition given in [@!OpenID.Core].
-It is used to securely bind the verifiable presentation(s) provided by the authorization server to the particular transaction.
+It is used to securely bind the verifiable presentation(s) provided by the AS to the particular transaction.

 Note: A request MUST contain a `presentation_definition` or a `presentation_definition_uri` but both are mutually exclusive.